-- Waiting could seriously jeopardize your life or health; - · Waiting could seriously jeopardize your ability to regain maximum function; or - In the opinion of a physician with knowledge of your medical condition, waiting would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the claim.
+- Waiting could seriously jeopardize your life or health; - Waiting could seriously jeopardize your ability to regain maximum function; or - In the opinion of a physician with knowledge of your medical condition, waiting would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the claim.

 Urgent care claims usually involve Pre-service claims and not Post-service claims.
-We will evaluate whether or not a claim is an urgent care claim by applying the judgment of a prudent layperson who possesses an average knowledge of health and medicine.
+We will determine whether or not a claim is an urgent care claim by applying the judgment of a prudent layperson who possesses an average knowledge of health and medicine.

-If you believe your claim qualifies as an urgent care claim, please contact our Customer Service Department at the phone number listed on your Humana ID card.
+If you believe your claim qualifies as an urgent care claim, please contact our Customer Service Department at 1-800-4HUMANA.
 You may also prove that your claim is an urgent care claim by providing evidence that a physician with knowledge of your medical condition has determined that your claim involves urgent care.

+Us/We

-Us/We Us and We refer to Humana Health Plans of Puerto Rico, Inc.
+Us and We refer to Humana Health Plans of Puerto Rico, Inc.

+You

-You You refers to the enrollee and each covered family member.
+You refers to the enrollee and each covered family member.